Allsop is the leading property auctioneer in the UK

 Speed – The entire process, from instruction to exchange of contracts, can be achieved within as little as six to eight weeks.

-Certainty of sale – The auction method offers an exceptional degree of certainty that a sale will be achieved on auction day.
+Certainty of sale – Selling a house at auction offers an exceptional degree of certainty that a sale will be achieved on auction day.
 A binding legal contract is formed on the fall of the hammer.
 The buyer is committed and no further negotiation can take place.

-Best price – If prepared properly an auction should generate a number of bidders for each property.
+Best price – If prepared properly a property auction should generate a number of bidders for each property.
 The atmosphere created can be extremely exciting and the process of competitive bidding will help to achieve best price on the day.

-Transparency – An auction sale is totally transparent and provides the seller with the assurance that the best possible price has been achieved in open competition.
+Transparency – A property auction sale is totally transparent and provides the seller with the assurance that the best possible price has been achieved in open competition.

 Multiple disposals – A large number of properties can be included in an auction and sold on the same day.

 Impartial advice – When advising on sales we always consider whether a property is more suitable for sale by auction or private treaty.
 Allsop offers both methods.
-Our auction and private treaty departments effectively work as one team, ensuring that our advice is impartial and carefully considered.
+Our property auction and private treaty departments effectively work as one team, ensuring that our advice is impartial and carefully considered.

-Experience & service – Allsop has been synonymous with auctions for over 100 years and our auctioneers are amongst the most respected in the industry.
+Experience & service – Allsop has been synonymous with property auctions for over 100 years and our auctioneers are amongst the most respected in the industry.
 We offer a streamlined service aimed at getting the best price for your property with the minimal amount of stress.

 Unrivalled exposure – For every property offered in our auction sale we guarantee unrivalled exposure to the market with 5,000 catalogues mailed out each auction, e-mails to 120,000 registered investors and extensive advertising in relevant national and local press.

 We achieve results – In 2016 Allsop sold over twice as much as its nearest competitor by value.

 The initial consultation usually offers a no obligation appraisal with advice on whether the property is suitable for sale by auction.
 An estimated sale price and recommended reserve price is provided.